This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Round 3 of the RenovAr Program incorporated small-scale projects distributed throughout the country, contributing to a more decentralized and federal electric power-generation infrastructure.
 The referenced projects were mostly installed near consumption areas and were a cornerstone in Argentina’s energy matrix diversification.

 Power purchasing agreements were issued in U.S. dollars and for a 20-year duration.
 At the time, the Argentine government shielded projects from potential economic volatility through a number of instruments, such as a government of Argentina trust fund and World Bank insurance.
-However, due to fiscal deficit reduction targets tied to the Argentine government’s agreement with the International Monetary Fund and high country-risk associated with economic volatility and political uncertainty, some projects have failed to reach financial closing.
-The referenced projects, approximately 50 in total, could generate an additional 1,000 MWs of clean energy.
-The government has recently issued “Resolution 724,” which provides a 360-day extension to finalize outstanding projects and also provides a 70 percent penalty reduction to projects which were unable to meet contractual obligations and or reach financial closing.
+However, due to fiscal deficit reduction targets tied to the Argentine government’s agreement with the IMF and high country-risk associated with economic volatility and political uncertainty, some projects have failed to reach financial closing.
+Power generation from renewable sources, such as Biogas, Biomass, Wind, and Solar, increased 42.5 percent, 30.4 percent, 28.4 percent and 52.3 percent, respectively.

 For additional information, including market analysis, trade events, contacts, and the products and services that the U.S. Commercial Service can provide to help you succeed in the Argentine market, please contact Marcelo Amden, Industry Specialist.